ProgramistycznySwir/SO-Proyekt1/README.md

 - t - (t)ime of sleep [int],
 - T - (T)hreshold above which mmap() will be used for copying files instead of read() [int].
 <br>
-(I'm not providing below text in any other language than polish...)<br>
+(I'm not providing below text in any other language than polish...)

 ## [Temat 2 - Demon synchronizujący dwa podkatalogi:](https://cez2.wi.pb.edu.pl/moodle/mod/page/view.php?id=5248)
 <pre>
 Podstawowe <12pkt>: